qatium/plugin-examples/4-integrate-ai-with-plugin/python/README.md

 - Open your user menu clicking in your avatar, then open the developer mode settings and click the “Activate” toggle

 You should see your new plugin in the right side panel.

-## Running tests

-Tests are written using @qatium/sdk-testing-library.
-You can run the tests using `npm run test` command.
-A test example is in the `src/engine/engine.test.ts` file.